mwfj/CMU_15213_CSAPP3E_Lab/2.BombLab/README.md

 In this lab, we are required to defuse the bomb hide in the program.
 We need to use the disassemble way to find the bombs.

 As the hint from the writeup, I firstly use gdb tool to print out the assemble code and figure out the position of bomb.
-Then use gdb tool to print the 'suspicious value'
+Then use gdb tool to print the 'suspicious value' and the assembly code of "suspicious" function

+To see my solution, go to `bomb-solution` and check the readme in this folder.

 ## <a name="1">Phase 1</a><a style="float:right;text-decoration:none;" href="#index">[Top]</a>